updated 29 June 2026

 What will be the best type of entity to invest from in the future?

-We have already seen a shift to investing from companies [especially corporate beneficiaries] rather than trusts, this is likely to encourage this even further.
+We have already seen a shift towards investing through companies [especially corporate beneficiaries] rather than trusts.

 Over the next few years, we are likely to see: